 Teikyo University, Tokyo

-National Center for Global Health and Medicine, Tokyo
+National Center for Child Health and Development, Tokyo

 Gunma University, Gunma